jakob-bagterp/timer-for-python/docs/index.md

 [![Downloads](https://static.pepy.tech/badge/timer-for-python)](https://pepy.tech/project/timer-for-python)

 # Timer for Python ⏳
-## Introduction
+## Why Use a Timer?
-Performance timing made easy.
-When you want to measure how much time it takes to run Python programs and gauge performance of multiple blocks of code, Timer for Python is a lightweight Python package that gets the job done.
+Measuring time and performance should be easy.
+If you want to measure the time it takes to run Python programs and measure the performance of multiple blocks of code, Timer for Python is a lightweight package that does the job.

 ## How It Works
 ### Basics